 The U.S. Custom House in New Bedford is the oldest continually operating custom house in the country.
 Whaling masters of the past registered their ships and cargo in this building, while today's commercial ships continue to log duties and tariffs here.
 More information.

 Working as a blacksmith, African-American Lewis Temple created a tool that revolutionized the whaling industry.
 The Temple toggle iron secured into whale flesh better than earlier harpoon designs.
 More information.

-Born on Cuttyhunk Island to a freed slave and Wampanoag, Paul Cuffe grew to become a successful whaling captain and respected member of his community.
+Born on Cuttyhunk Island to a freed African man and Native American woman, Paul Cuffe grew to become a successful whaling captain and respected member of his community.
 More information.

 Capturing and processing whales was dirty and dangerous work.
 More information.